ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Background

-Our characterization is supported by real inference workloads running in \maas.
-The analyzed workloads span four months from January to April 2025, containing 12 different models and billions of requests from datacenters in different geolocations, as shown in Table~\ref{tab:models}.
-We source request metadata from our logging database for the backend inference engines, collecting detailed information including request arrival and execution times, payload (\eg input and output lengths, chat histories, and multimodal inputs), and other relevant data, all sanitized to respect client privacy.
-The synergy of these dimensions enables us to gain a deep and comprehensive understanding of LLM serving workloads.
+Our characterization is supported by real inference workloads running in Model Studio.
+The analyzed workloads span four months, containing 12 models and billions of requests from datacenters in different geolocations, as shown in Table~\ref{tab:models}.
+We source request metadata from our log store for the backend inference engines, collecting detailed information including request arrival and execution times, payload (\eg input and output lengths, chat histories, and multimodal inputs), and other relevant data, all sanitized to respect client privacy.
+Notably, these data are agnostic of serving system internals or implementation details (as supposed to metrics like request completion time), allowing for an unbiased and comprehensive understanding of LLM serving workloads.